-Level 1 alterations to existing buildings or structures are permitted without requiring the entire building or structure to comply with the energy requirements of the International Energy Conservation Code or International Residential Code.
+708.1 Minimum requirements.
+Level 1 alterations to existing buildings or structures do not require the entire building or structure to comply with the energy requirements of the International Energy Conservation Code or International Residential Code.
 The alterations shall conform to the energy requirements of the International Energy Conservation Code or International Residential Code as they relate to new construction only.